marksikaundi/Emailers-Platform/README.md

 The once you complete creating your account, you will be redirected to the Dashboard, where you will see all features.

-More on use case coming soon!
+More on usecase coming soon or you can Contribute to this project.